backstage/backstage/beps/0001-notifications-system/README.md

 The role of the notifications plugin is to manage the lifecycle of notifications.
 The backend plugin provides an API for other backends to send notifications, as well as an accompanying [backend service](https://backstage.io/docs/backend-system/architecture/services).
 It also provides a separate API for the frontend plugin to read notifications for an individual user and manage the read status of notifications.

 The notification backend stores notification using the [database service](https://backstage.io/docs/backend-system/core-services/index#database).
-In particular it needs to store the following information for each notification:
+In particular, it needs to store the following information for each notification:

 - ID
 - Recipients